 Greek Tragedy: Orestes on Stage

-This 10-credit semester-long module is designed to serve as an introduction to Greek Tragedy in translation, through the examination of one myth in detail: that of the house of Orestes.
-The course will focus on Aeschylus’ Oresteia, Sophocles’ Electra, Euripides’ Electra and Orestes.
+This 10-credit semester-long module focuses on Greek Tragedy in translation, through the examination of one myth – that of the house of Orestes in Aeschylus’ Oresteia, Sophocles’ Electra, Euripides’ Electra and Orestes.
 These texts contain a number of themes that are typical of tragedy as a whole: inherited guilt, ritual pollution, revenge, kin-killing and the pursuit of suppliants.
-Furthermore, the course will aim to set tragedy within its broader context, looking at two major areas.
+Furthermore, the course will set tragedy within its broader context, looking at two major areas.
 The first is the literary context of tragedy; how tragedy was informed by other poetic genres and, in particular, the development of the mythic tradition.
 Secondly, the module will consider the broader political, social and religious context of Greek tragedy.
 You will have three hours of lectures and a one-hour seminar every fortnight.